microsoft/vscode-docs/api/references/icons-in-labels.md

 The product icons that ship with VS Code are contained in the [Codicon icon font](https://github.com/microsoft/vscode-codicons) and form the **default** product icon theme.
 Extensions can provide new [Product Icon Themes](/api/extension-guides/product-icon-theme) to redefine these icons and give VS Code a new appearance.

 In order to allow this, all product icons are identified by an ID.
-The icon identifier is what's used in UI components.
-The association of icon identifier to an actual icon font glyph is then done in the product icon theme.
+The icon identifier is what's used in UI components in labels (`$(pencil)`), in the API as `ThemeIcon` and in contributions when icons are needed.

+The association of icon identifier to an actual icon font glyph happens the product icon theme.

 ## Icons in labels